oranoran/antlr4-autosuggest-js/README.md

 ### Case Preference

 Sometimes grammars support both uppercase and lowercase tokens, but completions are expected in just uppercase or lowercase.
-Specify an 'UPPER' or 'LOWER' case preference to limit suggestions to just uppercase or lowercase:
+Specify an `UPPER` or `LOWER` case preference to limit suggestions to just uppercase or lowercase:

 ```javascript
 const autosuggester = autosuggest.autosuggester(lexerModule.myGrammarLexer, parserModule.myGrammarParser, 'LOWER');